Sell on your terms. No Fees - Any Condition

 Glendale has its own local fire safety and construction order that increases the cost of rebuilding, which, without insurance, can be financially crippling.
 Further, if the fire was caused by negligence, the homeowner will legally be required to pay for damages caused to the properties adjacent to his and the people injured during the fire.

 This snapshot illustrates why liability laws and municipal requirements are fundamental when recovering without insurance protection.
-There may also be legal issues if a mortgage lender mandates a homeowner’s insurance as part of their mortgage; not having this insurance could breach the loan terms, leading to foreclosure litigation.
+There may also be legal issues if a mortgage lender mandates homeowners’ insurance as part of the loan.
+Failing to obtain this insurance could breach the loan terms, leading to foreclosure litigation.

 As a result, homeowners without insurance are forced to navigate myriad legal avenues to address liability and local compliance issues.